Multi-task Planar Reconstruction with Feature Warping Guidance: Introduction

 Multi-task learning, the technique of using a single model to learn multiple tasks concurrently, has shown promise in terms of data efficiency and improved generalization \citep{multitask1997}.
 However, recent studies indicate that there is also added difficulty in jointly learning multiple tasks.
 While some tasks may benefit from being learned together, thereby boosting accuracy, others may interfere with each other, leading to worse performance \citep{whichtasks-mtl2020}.

+Our aim was to create a data-efficient model with improved run-time efficiency compared to existing models for planar reconstruction with semantics.
+We achieve the desired outcome via our model, SOLOPlanes (SOLOP), where we make use of multi-view guidance for improved data usage when acceptable ground truth plane segments differ across views, and made adjustments to the base architecture for improved efficiency.
+Multi-view warping is done in feature space, by warping plane features from neighbour to source view, decoding, then transforming the decoded plane parameters to the source view camera view for comparison with ground truth data during training.
+This additional warping guidance for plane features positively impacts the learning of segmentation masks, particularly when using a more limited dataset, while only requiring a single view at inference time.

 In the context of our work, we found that multi-view guidance using plane features leads to a notable improvement in segmentation results.
 We attribute this enhancement to our multi-task architecture and the use of a shared trunk, meaning a global feature extractor that is common to all tasks \citep{mtl-survey20}.
-This architecture allows for loss propagation through shared features and common base networks, and may be particularly relevant in the case of incomplete or varying data across overlapping views.
+This architecture allows for loss propagation through shared features and common base networks, and may be particularly relevant in the case of incomplete or varying data across overlapping views.\\

-We introduce multi-view guidance in feature space by warping plane features from neighbour to source view, decoding, then transforming the decoded plane parameters to the source view camera view for comparison with ground truth data during training.
-This additional warping guidance for plane features positively impacts the learning of segmentation masks, particularly when using a more limited dataset, while only requiring a single view at inference time.

-To the best of our knowledge, this work is the first empirical demonstration of cross-task improvement using multi-view guidance by feature warping, with particular relevance in the case where ground truth data may be incomplete across neighboring views.
-This approach may be a helpful method for other multi-task models limited in some forms of ground truth training data.
-Additionally, we introduce a single-image planar reconstruction model that can concurrently predict semantics for planar segments while achieving the best efficiency of all known planar reconstruction methods at a processing speed of 43 FPS.
+Our contributions include the following: \begin{enumerate} \item An empirical demonstration of cross-task improvement using multi-view guidance by feature warping, with particular relevance in cases where ground truth data may be incomplete across neighboring views. \item A single-image planar reconstruction model, that can concurrently predict semantics for planar segments while achieving the best efficiency compared to other known planar reconstruction methods at a processing speed of 43 FPS. \end{enumerate} Our approach may be a helpful method for other multi-task models limited in some forms of ground truth training data.
+The efficiency of the model makes it suitable for a range of real-world applications.